Blood, Sweat and Arrogance

 Summary

-He argues that Winston Churchill bears significant responsibility for the state of British forces in 1939, and that his interference in military operations led to numerous disasters.
-Corrigan explores how the British, who possessed the w…
+He reveals how Winston Churchill bears a heavy responsibility for the state of the British forces in 1939, and how his interference in military operations caused a string of disasters.
+Gordon Corrigan investigates how the British, w…

 Book Details